uga-libraries/format-report/README.md

 All script arguments are required.

-update_standardization.py
-- report_folder : the path to the folder which contains ARCHive's group file format reports and usage report (all CSVs)

-merge_format_reports.py
-- report_folder : the path to the folder which contains ARCHive's group file format reports and usage report (all CSVs)
-- nara_csv : the path to NARA's Digital Preservation Plan spreadsheet (CSV)

 archive_reports.py
 - report_folder : the path to the folder which contains ARCHive's group file format reports, the combined format reports made by the merge_format_reports.py script, and usage report (all CSVs)